AvyayaJha/Diamonds-Research-Project/README.md

-Hello!
-This is my Diamonds Project!
-Please view my written report for what I did!
+Welcome to my Diamond Research Project GitHub Repository.
+You can view my report titled 'Diamonds Report', and can check out the entirety of my project in the file 'Diamonds Research Project'